kaygundraka/Dokevi-AI-Editor/README.md

 ![language](https://img.shields.io/badge/language-c%2B%2B-green.svg)
 ![platform](https://img.shields.io/badge/platform-windows-brightgreen.svg)

-The Dokevi-AI-Editor is made on windows platform by DirectX9.
 The Dokevi-AI-Editor provides function is visual scripting.
 It helps to understand ai-behaviour eaiser.
+You can run the Dokevi-AI-Editor on windows platform by DirectX9.

 Thie project is alpha-version.
 It will be gradually upgraded to be more useful.